 Council is obliged by law to maintain a Code of Meeting Practice that includes the mandatory provisions of the Model Code of Meeting Practice for Local Councils in NSW.
-The proposed Code of Meeting Practice for Burwood Council remains unchanged.
-It remains consistent with the Model Code and incorporates non-mandatory provisions from the Model Code for enhancing meeting efficiency, effectiveness and transparency.
+A Code of Meeting Practice must be adopted within one year of a council election.
+The proposed Code of Meeting Practice remains unchanged following public exhibition.